 III.
 Data

 The data used in this paper are from the Young Lives study, a multi-country longitudinal study of child poverty in developing countries that tracks approximately 3,000 children in each of four countries: Ethiopia, India (Andhra Pradesh), Peru and Vietnam.
-In all four countries two cohorts of children are followed; one consists of children born in 1994-95 and the other children born in 2000-01.
+In all four countries two cohorts of children are followed; one consists of children born in 1994-95 and the other of children born in 2000-01.
 This study uses data only from the younger of the two cohorts, which will be referred to as the “younger cohort”, and focuses on the data from Peru and Vietnam, where recent school surveys have been conducted; school data are also available for India but owing to the large number of very small schools attended by the younger cohort children, the data are less well-suited to identifying school effects.

 In all four countries approximately one hundred children who were aged 6-18 months in 2002 were randomly selected from each of 20 sites in each country to form the “younger cohort” of approximately 2,000 very young children.
 This random selection implies that the data are statistically representative of the site level populations, but strictly speaking the data are not representative of the national population.
 However, the 20 sites in each country were purposively selected to represent diversity within each country on key socio-economic, demographic and geographic dimensions with a pro-poor focus.